 You can implement a pre-authorization process to ensure that you can avoid unwanted travel spending.

 There are a few considerations here

-You should strive for a balance so that the process is effective and not overly bureaucratic.
+It would be best if you strived for a balance so that the process is effective and not overly bureaucratic.

 It might make sense to implement pre-approval only for certain types of travel.
-For example, if you have to approve each and every sales travel request, then it might cause a delay in the process.
+For example, if you have to approve every sales travel request, then it might cause a delay in the process.

 It could even cost you more money due to last-minute bookings.

 In the entertainment category, you have other expenses like meeting meals, etc. These are generally unrelated to travel and incurred in the regular course of the business.

 It is completely up to you whether it makes sense to stop these expenses.
 After all, it depends on how much you spend on meals, etc.

 However, if you still decide to continue these expenses, you should have a pre-approval process.

 For example, a manager must pre-approve the expense.